informationvulture/pagecredible/README.md

 ## Future ideas
 I hope that this app will be able to visually display pages.

+If possible, use Go to add some functionality.

 ## Sources
 This project is initally depending on: